daleciajones/grace-it-support-agent/README.md

 python -m venv venv
 venv\Scripts\activate

-- Install Dependencies
+#Install Dependencies
-Grace only requires the requests library, but you can install everything from the requirements.txt file for convenience: pip install -r requirements.txt
+-Grace only requires the requests library, but you can install everything from the requirements.txt file for convenience: pip install -r requirements.txt

 - Set Up Your API Key